Our focus this term is non-chronological reports and historical novels.

-After this, we looked at Historical Novels (Beowulf).
-Historical Novels were related to our History topic: the Anglo -Saxons.
+After this, we will look at the historical novel Beowulf.
+Our historical novel is related to our history topic: the Anglo -Saxons.

-We used this well-known text to invent our own historical stories.
-Please take a look at some of the stories below.
+We will use this well-known text to invent our own historical stories.

-The children continued to learn their times tables and their division facts regularly!
+Also, the children will continue to learn their times tables and division facts regularly!

 Online Safety and Using Web Browsers

-The children looked at acceptable and unacceptable behaviours when online and shared their understanding through posters.
-They also linked the importance of keeping personal information secure and private to rights learning.
+The children will be learning about what is acceptable and unacceptable behaviour when online and sharing their understanding through posters.
+They will also link the importance of keeping personal information secure and private to rights learning.

 UNCRC Article 16: Every child has a right to privacy.

-We learned about the Roman and Anglo Saxon impact on Britain and how both have shaped our present day lives.
+We will be learning about the Roman and Anglo Saxon impact on Britain and how both have shaped our present day lives.

-What a busy and fun filled half term we had!!
+What a busy and fun-filled half term we have!

 This half term in science we are going to be learning all about sound.
 We will be describing how sound is made including vibrations, how sound travels, exploring pitch and volume.